mstergianis/docs-tap/tap-gui/configurator/external-plugins.hbs.md

 In this section, we will walk you through the steps required to add a custom or community Backstage plugin to your Tanzu Developer Portal.
 As an example, we are using Backstage's TechInsights plugin.

 The steps include:
-1. Extracting the contents of the builder image
+1. Extracting the contents of the configurator image
 1. Running a local verdaccio server for inner loop development
 1. Creating your plugin wrapper
 1. Adding your plugin wrapper to your portal configuration file